 Non-Alcoholic Fatty Liver Disease

 https://www.badgut.org/information-centre/a-z-digestive-topics/non-alcoholic-fatty-liver-disease/Here are some useful information about some common gastrointestinal complaints we treat....

 Screening is recommended for asymptomatic women and men ages 50 to 74 living in BC.

-Colon cancer is one of the most commonly diagnosed forms of cancer, affecting 1 in 6 people in British Columbia.
+Colorectal cancer is one of the most commonly diagnosed forms of cancer, affecting 1 in 6 people in British Columbia.
 In its early stages, there are often no symptoms- which is why screening is so important.
 Screening can detect the early warning signs of colon cancer and save your life.